 Source: National Safety Council

-The stability of the two categories makes it somewhat easier to draw conclusions from an analysis of motorcycle accidents statistics without having to take into account dramatic fluctuations in the number of vehicles or the miles ridden.
+The stability of the two categories makes it easier to conclude an analysis of motorcycle accident statistics without having to take into account dramatic fluctuations in the number of vehicles or the miles ridden.

-According to Statista, in 2020, the total number of public, personal, and commercial motorcycles registered in the US states and the District of Columbia totaled approximately 8.32 million.
-In the same year, about 62,000 motorcycles were registered in Florida.
+According to Statista, in 2021, the total number of public, personal, and commercial motorcycles registered in the US states and the District of Columbia totaled approximately 9.89 million.
+In the same year, New York and California reported the highest amount of registered private and commercial motorcycles in the country, with 969,825 and 812,924 units.

 Motorcycle Accidents Per Year